 But what about their gas and electricity sources?

-This is where I feel Viridan are a little deceptive in how they market themselves.
-In the table below you’ll see energy sources for Viridian’s Conneticut customer’s for 2013.
+This is where I feel Viridian are a little deceptive in how they market themselves.
+In the table below you’ll see energy sources for Viridian’s Connecticut customer’s for 2013.
 (Interestingly this document has since been taken down and is no longer available.)

 For a company claim to offer affordable green energy there’s still a long way to go…